18.104.22.168 Payability of JSP

 3.1.12 Employment income nil rate period

-Act reference: SSAct section 611 Assets test-allowance not payable if assets value limit exceeded, section 612 Value of assets of members of couples
+Act reference: SSAct section 611 Assets test-JSP not payable if assets value limit exceeded, section 612 Value of assets of members of couples

 - the person has claimed ABSTUDY and JSP continues for 3 weeks after the course commences, OR